Beijing loyalist John Lee elected as Hong Kong's next leader | Politics

 On Sunday morning, three members of the League of Social Democrats, a local activist group, protested the election by attempting to march toward the election venue while displaying a banner demanding universal suffrage that would allow Hong Kongers to vote both for the legislature and the chief executive.

-"Human rights over power, the people are greater than the country," the banner read.
+"Human rights overpower, the people are greater than the country," the banner read.
 "One person, one vote for the chief executive.
 Immediately implement dual universal suffrage."
 One protester was handing out flyers before police arrived and cordoned off the protesters and the banner.
-Police also searched protesters' belongings and took down their personal details, though no arrests were immediately made.
+Police also searched protesters' belongings and took down their details, though no arrests were immediately made.

 The pro-democracy camp in Hong Kong has long demanded universal suffrage, which they say is promised to the city in its mini-constitution, the Basic Law.
 It was also a key demand in the 2014 Umbrella Revolution protests and 2019 anti-government demonstrations.